Raphael-Boichot/Game_Boy_Mini_Flashable_Camera/README.md

 - All 22 pf caps have been replaced with 39 pf to definitely remove image artifacts;
 - The project now contains all necessary informations to be made without bothering the author.

-## Minimal hardware/soft skill required in addition to all the BOM before starting anything
+## Minimal hardware/skill required in addition to all the BOM before starting anything
 - A multimeter with a continuity mode for troubleshooting;
 - A 60W soldering iron with a fine tip and a temperature setting;
 - A hot air gun (reflow station) or a heating plate to desolder the MAC-GBD;